-If you are using Windows NT or Windows 95, do the following:
+If you are using Windows 95, do the following:

-• When the computer is started and the mouse port disabled error message appears, enter either your power-on or administrator password to enable the keyboard.
-Then use the keyboard to put a checkmark in the "Do not display this message in the future" checkbox.
+- When the computer is started and the mouse port disabled error message appears, enter either your power-on or administrator password to enable the keyboard.
+Then use the keyboard to put a check mark in the "Do not display this message in the future" check box. - Dual In the password prompt Dual mode, the startup behavior of the computer depends on whether the computer is started by pressing the power switch or by an unattended method, such as Wake on LAN.